AnnoPref — make saving SharedPreferences easier

 }

-, the preprocessor will use the package name and class name for the prefix.
+, the preprocessor will use the package name and class name as the prefix.
 The priority of autoPrefix

 is not empty, the prefix

-value will be applied no matter what the autoPrefix
+value will be used regardless of the autoPrefix

 @Preference(autoPrefix=true) //the prefix will be "com.tuanchauict.settings.UserSettings"